Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

-In ``hierarchical'' OT (\cref{sec:hierarchical_ot}), a similar tree structure is adopted but the structure is more intrinsic to the data itself.
-For example, measuring documents similarity using OT \cite{YurochkinHierarchicalRepresentation} can leverage the natural hierarchical structure where documents are modeled as distributions over topics which, in turn, are modeled as distribution over words.
-Thus, nested computation of documents distances can be performed where the outer level of the computation is over the topics.
-Noting that the number of topics (or clusters) is much less than that of the words, the computation will be greatly reduced thanks to the hierarchy.
-Similarly, aligning datasets (potentially of different modalities) using OT \cite{LeeHierarchicalAlignment} can be enhanced as the datasets usually admit clustered structure.

 \textit{Mini-batch}: Sommerfeld \etal \cite{Sommerfeld2019OptimalSolvers.} shows that the average OT distances (computed by any black-box solver) on random sub-sampling of the input measures is a fast approximation of the exact OT.
 Theoretical non-asymptotic guarantees reveal that the approximation error can be independent of the size of the problem in some cases.
-This surprisingly simple approach can scale very well in practice using one percent of the exact computation in images \cite{Sommerfeld2019OptimalSolvers.}.
-Recent OT acceleration strategies along the same line take inspiration from deep learning.
-Mini-batch OT performs the computation on mini-batches in a way that mimics the typical training of deep neural networks.
+This surprisingly simple approach can scale well in practice using one percent of the exact computation in images \cite{Sommerfeld2019OptimalSolvers.}.
+Recent OT acceleration strategies along the same line take inspiration from deep learning. \rtypo{Mini-batch OT mimics the typical training of deep neural networks by performing the computation on mini-batches}.
 The empirical success of mini-batch OT motivated recent theoretical investigation \cite{Fatras2021DeepAnother, Alvarez-MelisBudget-ConstrainedTransport, FatrasLearningProperties}.
 One concern here is the mini-batch strategy can lead to an undesirable smoothing effect for which Fatras \etal \cite{Fatras2021UnbalancedAdaptation} suggests relying on unbalanced OT formulation to counter the issue.